crh225/ARMServicePortal/.mcp/arm-portal.rules.md

 - Changing policy configurations
 - Rotating credentials or secrets

+Explicit human intent means an approved and merged pull request that satisfies all environment-specific review requirements.

 ## GitOps and Change Control Rules

 ### What Must Flow Through Git